Egypt Queen Cleopatra VII - The Last Pharaoh of Egypt

 Cleopatra Eye Meaning

-Protection: It was believed that the Eye of Horus had protective powers.
-It was commonly used as an amulet to safe people from evil spirits and harmful forces.
+• Protection: It was widely believed that the Eye of Horus possessed immense protective powers (Udjat).
+For this reason, it was one of the most common symbols used as an amulet, safeguarding people against evil spirits and harmful, malevolent forces.

-Healing and Restoration: Cleopatra’s Eye is also related to healing.
-According to myth, the god Horus lost his eye in a battle with Set, the god of chaos.
-The eye was later restored by the god Thoth, symbolizing restoration and the healing process.
+• Healing and Restoration: The Eye of Horus is strongly linked to the concept of physical and spiritual healing.
+According to ancient myth, the sky god Horus lost his eye in a brutal battle against Set, the god of chaos.
+The eye was miraculously restored by the wisdom god Thoth, thereby symbolizing the crucial processes of restoration, wholeness, and healing.

-Royal Authority and Power: As a symbol of the gods, especially Horus, the eye represented the divine authority of the Pharaohs, who were considered the living embodiment of the gods on earth.
+• Royal Authority and Power: As a divine symbol, particularly connected to the royal god Horus, the eye represented the ultimate divine authority of the Pharaohs.
+Since Pharaohs, including Cleopatra, were considered the living embodiment of the gods on earth, the symbol asserted their legitimate right to royal control.

 What did Egypt Queen Cleopatra bathe in?